 I’ll give you one example.
 Much of zero waste (using a jar) is about taking your own container to bulk purchase places, eschewing packaging in other words.
 Something I would love to do, if I could.
 But in our village, and beyond, there is no such option.
 Unless I wish to spend inordinate amounts of money on fuel to make it so.
 (And I suspect I am not alone in this situation.)
 I’ll give that driving waste a miss, thank you very much.

 Not wasting, to me, is about re-using, recycling, upcycling, and all those other ‘ings.
-It’s about looking at by-products, whatever they may be, and figuring out what to do with them.
+It’s about looking at by-products, whatever they may be, and figuring out what else to do with them.
 Which to my mind is much simpler as it fits easier into normal day to day living.

 And it turns out, we re-use it all.
 Well, almost all.
 (And I for one am not sweating the almost bit.)

 Let’s start with the basic ones.
 Leftover food gets made into a new dish on left-over night.
 Old clothes, past their be seen in public date, are re-used as gardening or workshop clothes.
 Old towels or bed linen become animal beds (read: protection from, particularly duck, messes).
 In the garden, weeds become food or mulch, prunings become wattling, broken tiles become a patio and pathways.
-Even house hair balls (when you have long hair, as well as 3 cats and a dog, this happens a lot) are being collected and re-used ~ as part of our restoration houses’ rendering.
+Even house hair balls (when you have 3 cats and a dog, this happens a lot) are being collected and re-used ~ as part of our restoration houses’ rendering.
 (It’s a modern day take on using horse hair.)

 You see, it’s rather a state of mind, with a consideration of how to re-use rather than throw away, where ever possible.